Intelligent-Robotics-Lab/videoplayer_questionnaire/README.md

 https://www.codecguide.com/download_kl.htm

-Download the Basic version, user server 1.
+Download the Basic version, use server 1.

-Run the installer, and just press next to install all of the defaults.
+Run the installer, and just press next for every window to install all of the defaults.